christensenacademy/christensen-academy/modules/learning/challenges/polya-hair-out.md

 **Estimated Time:** 15 minutes

+The Polya 4-step problem solving method is great for those types of problems that make you want to polya hair out (you're welcome for the aweful pun).

 ###Do This First
 1. Do you enjoy problem solving?
 Explain.
 2. Do you think you're generally good at problem solving relative to other people?
 Explain.